So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 There are even studies suggesting that a portion of heterotrophs manage to survive in chlorinated water.

-This means that you may be actually inviting more of these bacteria in your aquarium during a water change with tap water.
+This means that you may be actually inviting more of these bacteria to your aquarium during a water change with tap water.

 Anyway, the process of RO filtration also removes the beneficial minerals from the water, and most aquatic inhabitants get their minerals through their skin and gills.